realworldocaml/book/en/14-interfacing-with-C.md

 `true`                             as OCaml `int` 1.
 `Foo | Bar`                        as ascending OCaml `int`s, starting from 0.
-`Foo | Bar of int`                 variants with parameters are boxed, while entries with no parameters are unboxed (see below). polymorphic variants               TODO string                             word-aligned byte arrays with a clever representation to make it efficient to get their length, and also directly compatible with C strings.
+`Foo | Bar of int`                 variants with parameters are boxed, while entries with no parameters are unboxed (see below). polymorphic variants               variable space usage depending on the number of parameters (see below). string                             word-aligned byte arrays that are also directly compatible with C strings.
-`[1; 2; 3]`                        as `1::2::3::[]` where `[]` is a value OCaml int 0, and `h::t` is a block with tag 0 and two parameters.
+`[1; 2; 3]`                        as `1::2::3::[]` where `[]` is an int, and `h::t` a block with tag 0 and two parameters.
-tuples, records and arrays         as an array of values with tag `0`.
-Arrays can be allocated with variable size, but structs and tuples are fixed size. records or arrays, all float       The tag has the special value `Double_array_tag` for the GC to detect them.
-Note this exception does not apply to tuples that contain floats.
+tuples, records and arrays         an array of values.
+Arrays can be variable size, but structs and tuples are fixed size. records or arrays, all float       special tag for unboxed arrays of floats.
+Doesn't apply to tuples.

 ### Integers, characters and other basic types